monkstone/monkstone.github.com/_posts/2015-10-13-manipulate_capture.md

 categories: jruby_art update
 ---

 Daniel Shiffman has recently published the second edition of his [Learning Processing][shiffman] book updated for processing-3.0.
 He has also published the [code here][code].
 This a port of his Manipulate video image sketch, which makes use of JRubyArt control panel to manipulate the video image.
+Show your ruby chops by porting some more examples...

 And send me a tweet @[monkstoneT][twitter]